Foaly/Foaly.github.io/_posts/2018-12-06-wifi-hearing.md

 So the signal flow is as follows: audio gets converted to electrical pulses, which are then transmitted through the skin to the electrodes and trigger the nerve.

 Even though this sounds like super hightech alien technology from outer space (and it is), a CI is still a rather crude approximation of hearing.
-The frequency range and resolution is quiet limited and everything sounds very high pitched, bleepy and mechanical.
+The frequency range and resolution is quite limited and everything sounds very high pitched, bleepy and mechanical.
 The audiologists and doctors call it auditory impression for a reason.
 But with training you are able to get speech comprehension and some sense of directional localization of sounds.
 That is because the real accomplishment is not the CI, but comes from the brain.
 The brain is so adaptive that it simply accepts the weird noises as a new input and slowly learns to extract speech and other sounds from the beeps and the spherical noise.

-I also realized I am a true cyborg in every sense of the word now, since I got technology implanted directly onto my nervous system.
+I also realized I am a true cyborg in every sense of the word now, since I have technology implanted directly onto my nervous system.
 In my case replacing a sense organ.
 That send me down a fun internet rabbit hole where among a lot of other cool things I discovered [Neil Harbisson][neil harbisson wiki] a fellow cyborg, who was born color blind, but built himself an antenna which allowed him to perceive color.
 After his brain got used to the new input he actually implanted the antenna into his skull.